 It’s worth noting, however, that social selling is only effective when done properly.
 That means reps shouldn’t flock to social media spamming user inboxes with unsolicited messages and flooding their timelines with promotional posts.
 Instead, reps should start by optimizing their professional social media profiles to attract potential customers, and take a thoughtful approach to outreach on the appropriate platforms at the appropriate times.

 The ability to build relationships is critical for all reps, and is especially important for those who sell higher-priced or B2B goods.
-The higher the value of a product, the more buyers want to establish trust with who they are buying from.
+The higher the value of a product, the more buyers want to establish trust with those they are buying from.
 When a rep is able to cultivate meaningful relationships with their buyers and decision makers, they’re more equipped to navigate the sales process.

 12. Following Up

 Succeeding in sales requires tenacity, and that is especially apparent when it comes to following-up with potential buyers.
 According to IRC Sales Solutions, only 2% of sales are made after the first contact, and 44% of reps give up after the first contact attempt.
-This behavior leaves money on the table, as 80% of prospects say no four times before agreeing to a deal.

 Each stage of the sales process is important, and the close is no exception.
 Effective reps should constantly be strengthening and refining their closing techniques to seal the deal.